Aquatraz development project

 Access was improved as the horisontal spokes were removed.

-The walkway is considerably wider, including space for 10 foot containers which provide storage space and dry space for the generator and electricity cabinet.
+The walkway is considerably wider, 9 feet, and includes space for 10 foot containers providing dry storage space for the generator and electricity cabinet, amongst other.

 A new electric lifting system that allows lifting and lowering without relying on energy supply from a boat.

-– The depth of the closed part of cage is increased from eight metres to 18m by fitting a lice skirt in the window panels, Holm said.
+– The depth of the closed part of cage is increased from eight metres to 18m by fitting a lice skirt in the window panels, Holm said (fishfarmingexpert.com).

 The lice skirt extension consists of non permeable tarpaulin implemented in the side panels of the cage.
 Tarpaulin has also been implemented at the bottom of the cage, extending three meters from each side along the bottom net.
 Overall, these changes contribute to improved internal water circulation and an increase of the water intake from further water depths.
 This will improve fish health and further reduce the problem with lice.

-The fourth generation Aquatraz G4 is currently on the drawing board where the latest improvements are being refined.
-Where G3 got the lice skirt extended with use of tarpaulin, the G4 will have even longer lice skirt in steel.
+The fourth generation Aquatraz has the latest improvements refined in the fall of 2020.
+Where G3 got the lice skirts extended with use of tarpaulin, the G4 is planned with 25 meter lice skirt in steel.
+The side panels (5 m) and bottom will be steel/grp grating, further escape proofing the fish cage.